wilsonzlin/minify-html/README.md

 </details>

 <details>
-<summary><h5>Content-first elements</h5></summary>
+<summary>Content-first elements</summary>

 > Whitespace is trimmed and collapsed.

-These elements are usually like [content elements](#content-elements) but are occasionally used like a layout element with one child.
+These elements are usually like content elements but are occasionally used like a layout element with one child.
 Whole whitespace is not removed as it might contain content, but this is OK for using as layout as there is only one child and whitespace is trimmed.

 ###### Before